Xiaomi: 2010–2013

-Lei had founded Kingsoft as well as Joyo.com, which he sold to Amazon for $75 million in 2004.
+Lei had worked at Kingsoft as an executive and been involved in the founding and management of Joyo.com, the latter of which was sold to Amazon for $75 million in 2004.
 At the time of the founding of the company, Lei was dissatisfied with the products of other mobile phone manufacturers and thought he could make a better product.